I'm God: Reception and legacy

 Multiple writers have described the "I'm God" instrumental as highly influential to the cloud rap genre.
 (Note: Attributed to multiple references: Red Bull, Vice, Complex, and Rolling Stone.)
 Katie Cunningham of Red Bull described it as the genre's "seminal track", while Vices Balram said that the track was generally regarded as cloud rap's birth.
 Schube of Complex described it as "a brilliant and stunning landmark" of the genre, while Kyle Garb, writing for the same magazine, considered it a key track from the witch house era.
 Spin named "I'm God" the seventh best track of 2011.
 In 2012, NME wrote that it was "conceivably the most gorgeous backing track of the decade".
 In 2013, Complexs Craig Jenkins called it one of the "25 best rap beats of the last 5 years" and said that it stands out as the opening track of Volpe's discography, which was by then full of "majestic, oceanic production work".
 Reviewing Instrumental Relics (2020), Smith of Pitchfork described "I'm God" as "the definitive Clams Casino recording".
+In 2025, Resident Advisor named it the 35th best electronic track between 2000 and 2025.
 Like the instrumental, Lil B's version is also considered an important and influential cloud rap song, with Rolling Stone ranking it as the 37th best West Coast hip-hop song of all time.